microsoft/fhir-starter/docs/repo-instructions.md

 ./deployFhirStarter.bash
 ```

-If you call the script and include command line option parameters, the script will take the values you enter and use them to finish the deployment.
+If you call the script and include command line option parameters, the script will take the values you enter and use them in the deployment.
 ```azurecli
 ./deployFhirStarter.bash  -i <subscriptionId> -g <resourceGroupName> -l <resourceGroupLocation> -k <keyVaultName> -n <fhirServiceName> -p
 ```